colorfield/civimail/README.md

 ## Roadmap

-- **Send test mails via CiviCRM.**
+- Send test mails via CiviCRM.
-Currently test mails are not sent via CiviMail but via Drupal mail.
-So it needs extra configuration with MimeMail while sending HTML.
-There is no CiviCRM API for that, but it really makes sense to test through CiviMail.
-- **Send immediately.** CiviMail campaigns are scheduled before being actually sent (waiting for the scheduled jobs to be executed).
-Add an option to send immediately.
+- Write documentation for Layout integration.
-- **CiviMail Digest submodule.** Send to selected groups a digest at a chosen interval of all nodes that were sent, with an option to include updates.
+- CiviMail Digest submodule.
+Send to selected groups a digest at a chosen interval of nodes that were sent, with an option to include updates.